 - What it means for customers: NLP allows customers to interact with systems using normal human language rather than complex commands.
 Voice-activated assistants are prime examples of this.
 This makes technology more accessible and easier to use, improving user experiences.

+You don’t need an engineering degree for this one.
 Prompt engineering means figuring out how to ask a question to get exactly the answer you need.
 It’s carefully crafting or choosing the input (prompt) that you give to a machine learning model to get the best possible output.

 - What it means for customers: When your generative AI tool gets a strong prompt, it’s able to deliver a strong output.
 The stronger, more relevant the prompt, the better the end user experience.

 Sentiment analysis involves determining the emotional tone behind words to gain an understanding of the attitudes, opinions, and emotions of a speaker or writer.
 It is commonly used in CRM to understand customer feedback or social media conversation about a brand or product.
-It can be prone to algorithmic bias since language is inherently contextual.
-It’s difficult for even humans to detect sarcasm in written language, so gauging tone is subjective.

 - What it means for customers: Customers can offer feedback through new channels, leading to more informed decisions from the companies they interact with.